Removal of interloper contamination to line-intensity maps using correlations with ancillary tracers of the large-scale structure: Validation against simulations

 \begin{enumerate} \item We generate a log-normal realization of `target' Ly$\alpha$ emission at $z_{\rm t}=2.99$ over a cubic box with side length 256\,Mpc$/h$ using a grid of 128$^3$ cubic cells of side length $2\,{\rm Mpc}/h$.
 Using the same random seed ---to ensure the same density fluctuations underlie every realization--- we generate a log-normal realization of number counts with linear bias $b_g=2.0$ and number density 0.17\,(Mpc$/h$)$^{-3}$. \item We determine the volume for the simulated foreground emission.
 The foreground volume at $z_{\rm int}=0.30$ that projects onto the cubic box described above is a rectangular box with side lengths $L_\perp=48.8\, {\rm Mpc}/h$ and $L_\parallel = 321.2\, {\rm Mpc}/h$.
 Similarly, the foreground volume that projects onto each cell of the background box is $0.38^2\times 2.51\, ({\rm Mpc}/h)^3$.
 However, in order to simulate all the relevant density-fluctuation modes, we consider a larger cubic box of side $321.2\, {\rm Mpc}/h$ and grid of 843$^3$ cells. \item We change the random seed for the foreground distributions to avoid any correlation with the realizations described above.
 We generate the foreground [OII] realization and a galaxy-number-counts realization with number density 2.8 (Mpc$/h$)$^{-3}$ and bias $b_g=1.3$ using the same random seed. \item We downsample the realization along the line of sight into a grid of $843^2\times 128$ cells, and save only the central $128^3$ of them.
-The stored (rectangular) volume of $128^3$(rectangular) cells corresponds exactly to the volume that would project onto the background box when interpreted at $z_{\rm t}$. \item In order to analyze only the fluctuations in the line intensities and galaxy number counts, we remove the mean of each slice along the line of sight from each map. \item To facilitate the analysis, we interpret all 4 fields as being contained in a nominal box of (256\,Mpc$/h)^3$. \item We apply an anisotropic Gaussian filter to the line-intensity realizations, using standard deviation widths of $\sigma_\perp=4\, {\rm Mpc}/h$ and $\sigma_\parallel=6\, {\rm Mpc}/h$ to simulate limited experimental resolution. \end{enumerate} Once we have all the realizations, we compute the auto- and cross-power spectra of all correlated combinations, considering also the \textit{total} line-intensity power spectrum by adding together the Ly$\alpha$ and [OII] maps.
+The stored (rectangular) volume of $128^3$(rectangular) cells corresponds exactly to the volume that would project onto the background box when interpreted at $z_{\rm t}$. \item In order to analyze only the fluctuations in the line intensities and galaxy number counts, we remove the mean of each slice along the line of sight from each map. \item To facilitate the analysis, we interpret all 4 fields as being contained in a nominal box of (256\,Mpc$/h)^3$. \item We apply an anisotropic Gaussian filter to the line-intensity realizations, using standard deviation widths of $\sigma_\perp=4\, {\rm Mpc}/h$ and $\sigma_\parallel=6\, {\rm Mpc}/h$ to simulate limited experimental resolution.\footnote{Note that this filter does not correspond to the actual HETDEX resolution limits.
+More details about the HETDEX limits applied to LIM can be found in Ref.~\cite{Niemeyer:2023yeu}.} \end{enumerate} Once we have all the realizations, we compute the auto- and cross-power spectra of all correlated combinations, considering also the \textit{total} line-intensity power spectrum by adding together the Ly$\alpha$ and [OII] maps.
 Note that since the random seed used to generate the background and foreground tracers is different, they are not correlated.

 From these products we can also compute the cleaning weights $\mathcal{F}$ from Eq.~\eqref{eq:filterweights} and generate the \textit{cleaned} maps.
 Finally, we compute the power spectrum of the cleaned map and its cross-correlation with the background galaxies.
 We also compute the cross-correlation coefficients and use them to evaluate the theoretical prediction for the power spectrum of the cleaned maps, Eq.~\eqref{eq:autocleaned}, in combination with the measured power spectra of the uncleaned maps and our choice of $\mathcal{F}$.